LBishop234/cynoc/README.md

 - `Jitter_Plus_Shi_Burns` *(requires analysis)*: the traffic flow's release jitter added to Shi & Burns worst case network latency [[1]](#1), giving the traffic flow's latency upper bound according to Shi & Burns.
 - `Shi_Burns_Schedulable` *(requires analysis)*: the traffic flow's schedulability according to Shi and Burns [[1]](#1).

-# Important Notes

-## Notes
+## Notes on NoC Analysis

 Please be aware Shi & Burns analysis model is not correct and has been shown to produce optimistic latency upper bounds under specific routing combinations [[6]](#6).
 More recent paper have provided fixes for this flaw and should be used as an alternative [[7]](#7).
+I have not yet implemented state-of-the-art analysis as my research that spawned this simulator did not require one.
+I do plan to implement a more modern analysis model when I get the time but if you require one in the meantime do not hesitate to submit a PR.

 ## Usage & Acknowledgements

 **TODO**

-This project is available for use under the **INSERT** license.
+This project is available for use under the Apache 2.0 license.

-We do however request that any academic publications which utilize this simulator cite the repository in their paper.
+We do also request that any academic publications which utilize this simulator cite the repository in their paper.

 E.g. for BibLaTeX citations:
 ```bibtex